urduhack/urdu-characters/README.md

 ## Community

-Get updates on Urdu Hack nlp development and chat with the project maintainers and community members.
+Get updates on UrduHack nlp development and chat with the project maintainers and community members.

 ## Contributors

-Special thanks to everyone who contributed to getting the Urdu hack to the current state.
+Special thanks to everyone who contributed to getting the UrduHack to the current state.

 ## Sponsors